-Aaronette is the youngest sister of former NBA star Noah Vonleh, who was the ninth overall pick in the 2014 NBA draft.
+Aaronette is the youngest sister of former NBA star Noah Vonleh, who was the ninth pick in the 2014 NBA draft.

 Shelomi and Vonleh played together at Colorado in the 2023-24 season and shared a great bond.

 Vonleh had a decent senior year with the Baylor Bears.
-The 6-foot-3 center averaged 12.4 points and 4.7 rebounds per game, and she will now share the locker room with the No. 1 pick, Paige Bueckers.
+The 6-foot-3 center averaged 12.4 points and 4.7 rebounds per game, and she will now share the locker room with the No. 1 pick Paige Bueckers.

 Bueckers played a big role in helping UConn secure its 12th NCAA title, and first in nine years.